Anglican Polity 101:

-Understanding how and why the church organizes itself is not only a matter of interest for Christians and for their grasp of church history and governance, but it is crucial for full participation in the Church
+Understanding how โ and why โ the church organizes itself is not only a matter of interest for Christians and for their grasp of church history and governance, but it is crucial for members of a specific denomination to participate fully in their church โwether in lay or ordained ministry.
+It is also important in order for members to maintain the missionality of the particular institution to which they belong.

-Tuesday Evenings 4:30pm – 6:30pm EST
+Thursdays 4:30pm โ 6:30pm EST

 Learn together